 Manual labor skills (working with your hands, bending and lifting items, standing for long periods)

 There are always a number of skills that contribute to strong job performance in any role.
 A construction worker, for example, needs to know how to work well within a team, solve mechanical or organizational problems that could arise on-site, and have excellent vision and depth perception.

 A server needs to have customer service skills, be able to bend and lift items, and be able to communicate menu items and culinary information.

-TestGorilla has developed many online blue-collar skills tests like:
+TestGorilla has developed many online blue-collar skills tests, such as:

-All of these tests are available in our skills test library.
+All of these tests, and more, are available in our skills test library.

 If you want to assess the personality traits and interpersonal skills of candidates, you can ask behavioral interview questions for blue-collar recruitment.
 Here are some examples:

 This section explains how to use pre-employment assessments, behavioral interviews, and job simulations to fill a blue-collar job: a retail associate position.

 Some steps are more involved than others, but they are all important for filling blue-collar roles with skilled workers.
 For a general overview of skills-based hiring best practices, check out our guide.